Caitlin Bailey, Board Secretary, firstname.lastname@example.org, Co-Founder of The Alliance

 “Nothing is more important to me than leaving the world a bit better than I have found it, especially for our three daughters.
 My contribution to this change is to work alongside allies, colleagues and friends to make it a more just and inclusive world, where all of us are acknowledged and welcomed for who we are and what we bring.
 The Alliance provides a forum for those of us impatient with the pace and direction of change in the disability services community, to challenge and disrupt, and ultimately change the way in which people’s rights are honored and upheld.”

-Gail Godwin is the Executive Director of Shared Support Maryland, Inc. Gail’s MA is from the University of Pittsburgh, School of Education, Program in Severe Disabilities – educational, employment & community inclusion.
-For over 25 years, she has been an advocate in collaboration with people with disabilities & has worked in service provision organizations at a direct support staff, middle manager, administrator, and in training & development.
-Gail is a Founder and Officer of the Alliance of Citizen Directed Supports.
-She served 10 years (ended June 17) as a Board Member of The Maryland Association of Community Services, a graduate and faculty member of the Leadership Institute Consortium on Developmental Disabilities.
-Gail formerly served 10 years on Maryland’s Developmental Disabilities Council as an Executive Member.
-She is the co-founder of the New York Downstate Person Centered Consortium.
-Gail’s extensive experience is in Self Directed Service Provision, Positive Supports, Person Directed Planning & Individualized Supports Organizational Development
+Gail is the Executive Director of Shared Support Maryland, Inc. Gail’s Master’s is from the University of Pittsburgh, School of Education, Program in Severe Disabilities – educational, employment & community inclusion.
+For over 25 years, she has been an advocate in collaboration with people with disabilities and has worked in service provision organizations at a direct support staff, middle manager, administrator, and in training & development.
+Gail served ten years as a Board Member of The Maryland Association of Community Services and is a graduate and faculty member of the National Leadership Consortium on Developmental Disabilities’ Leadership Institute.
+She is the co-founder of the New York Downstate Person-Centered Consortium.
+Gail’s extensive experience is in self-directed services, positive supports, person directed planning, and individualized supports organizational development

-“It feels like a natural move for me personally and professionally.
-Of course I’m drawn to groups, communities and causes… where everyone belongs ~ where there exists no question as to the validity of someone and their place in the world. it’s that simple ~ the work for the cause and this movement is not that simple ~ that draws me to this work equally.”
+Being a founder and board member of The Alliance feels like a natural move for me personally and professionally.
+I’m drawn to groups, communities and causes where everyone belongs ~ where there exists no question as to the validity of someone and their place in the world.
+That is simple but the work for the cause and this movement is not simple ~ that draws me to this work equally

-These officers are joined by the additional members of the Founding Board of Directors:
+These officers are joined by the additional members of the Board of Directors:

 Julia Bascom, firstname.lastname@example.org

-Julia Bascom serves as Executive Director at the Autistic Self Advocacy Network.
-Previously, she did state-level work in her home state of New Hampshire, where she served on the DD council and co-led an inter-agency team to revitalize self-advocacy within the state, in addition to her work with ASAN.
-Julia edited Loud Hands: Autistic People, Speaking, an anthology of writings by autistic people, and currently serves on the Disability Equality Index advisory board, the Centene National Disability Advisory Council, and the boards of Felicity House and Advance CLASS, Inc. As an advocate for dignity, inclusion, and self-determination; as a self-advocate; and as a person who relies on long-term supports in her own life, Julia is thrilled to be a part of the Alliance.
+Julia serves as Executive Director at the Autistic Self Advocacy Network.
+Previously, she did state-level work in her home state of New Hampshire, where she served on the DD council and co-led an inter-agency team to revitalize self-advocacy within the state.
+Julia edited Loud Hands: Autistic People, Speaking, an anthology of writings by autistic people, and currently serves on the Disability Equality Index advisory board, the Centene National Disability Advisory Council, the advisory board of Felicity House, and the boards of the Consortium for Citizens with Disabilities and Allies For Independence.
+As an advocate for dignity, inclusion, and self-determination; as a self-advocate; and as a person who relies on long-term supports in her own life, Julia is thrilled to be a part of the Alliance.